KEYBOARD MODDING: GET YOUR OWN PHYSICAL COLEMAK KEYBOARD

 Just moving the keycaps will of course not change the board's scan codes.
 Unless you change the system setup the computer will still think you're typing in QWERTY.
 That's okay with me; I can change the setup in software.
-If anyone want to recode the scan codes of a keyboard there are some options for that such as programmable keyboards or a QUICKIE – see my USB-2-USB topic!
+If you want to recode the scan codes of a keyboard there are some options such as programmable keyboards or a QUICKIE – see my USB-2-USB topic!

-I'm not convinced it's such a great idea to use recoding for all purposes though, as I've mostly seen games bypassing the system layout and working with the scan codes directly.
-Games are generally concerned with key placements more than their letter value.
-In such situations, you may want to keep the keys producing the scan codes for, say, the WASD movement block (with surrounding keys) in their QWERTY positions so you can still control the game without twisting your hand.
-Of course, many modern apps/games also have a remap function so you could for instance change the default WASD block to an aptly named WARS block if your game sees your Colemak setup!
+Sometimes recoding doesn't work for all purposes though, as I've seen games bypassing the system layout and working with the scan codes directly.
+Games are generally concerned with key placements more than letters.
+In such situations, you may want to keep the keys producing the standard scan codes for, say, the WASD movement block (with surrounding keys) so you can still control the game normally without twisting your hand.
+Of course, many modern apps/games also have a remap function so you could for instance change the default WASD block to an aptly named WARS block if the game sees your Colemak setup!

-In some cases though, like the poorly implemented but sometimes needed Microsoft Word for Mac, a rewired or recoded keyboard would be an advantage as the application doesn't use the virtual keycodes from the operating system as it ought to and tweaking system files (registry remappings in Windows) can be a bit drastic and unsafe.
-On a computer that you're not the sole user of, you might plug in a removable converter and type Colemak as needed but not get away with system tweaks that render the machine incompatible with QWERTY altogether.
+In some cases though, like the poorly implemented but sometimes needed Microsoft Word for Mac, a recoded keyboard would be advantageous as the application doesn't use the virtual keycodes from the operating system properly, and tweaking system files (registry remappings in Windows) can be too drastic.
+On a computer that you're not the sole user of, you could easily plug in a removable converter and type Colemak as needed while you wouldn't get away with system tweaks that render the machine incompatible with QWERTY.

 Another application where a hardware scan code remapping would be handy: My Playstation 3 can use any USB keyboard, but obviously(?)
-I can't set the keyboard layout to Colemak!
+I can't set its keyboard layout to Colemak.
 For rare OSes such as Solaris where no system remapping is ready (maybe someone have one but it may be hard to find) it's the same story.
-Ideally, I'd like a board/device that could switch back and forth between layouts for such cases.
+A board/device that can switch back and forth between layouts is great for such cases.